Changing Domain Name & SEO Impacts: Expert Tips + Checklist

 Most SEO experts agree that your traffic should rebound within three to six months, assuming you've retained most of your content and set up your redirects correctly.
 The key is to monitor your progress closely.
 If your traffic isn't trending back toward pre-migration levels, you'll need to investigate the cause and take corrective action.

 Additionally, it can be beneficial to work on acquiring backlinks and press mentions for your new brand to help establish it both with customers and with Google.
+Of course, any site requires lots of maintenance overall, so be sure to check out our website maintenance plan for tips to help ensure your site is running well.

 Migrating Your Domain Successfully